AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/04-HTTP-Request.md

 The most often used HTTP methods are:

-GET, POST, PUT, DELETE and PATCH.

 - `GET` method **retrieves** a specified resource.

-It is used to download a Web page, CSS file, script, document or other resource from a Web site.
+It is used to download a Web page, CSS file, script, document, or another resource from a Web site.

-GET can retrieve a list of resources, for example all the news from the front page of a news Web site, or get a single resource, for example, a single news article.
+GET can retrieve a list of resources, for example, all the news from the front page of a news Web site, or get a single resource, for example, a single news article.

 - `POST` method is used to **create**, or **store** a resource at the Web server.